Share

 The Value of HazCom Training

-Whatever kit types your plant must have available, Hamel recommends making all workers aware of the chemicals in use and keeping them informed when anything changes involving the use of hazardous materials.
+Whatever types of kits your plant stocks, safety experts recommend making all workers aware of the chemicals in use and keeping them informed of any changes regarding the use of hazardous materials.

-HazCom awareness training and straightforward safety policies should help workers quickly determine whether a spill is incidental or whether it requires an emergency response, she notes in her EHS Today article.
+Procedures for handling spills should also be clear to everyone.
+HazCom awareness training and straightforward safety policies should help workers quickly determine whether a spill is incidental or requires an emergency response, experts say.
 That approach can help avoid costly downtime while maintaining safety best practices.

 Talk to Us!